Mitsubishi MU-2: Ground Self-Defense Force

-The four C-model aircraft built, in addition to 16 MU-2Ks, entered service with the Japan Ground Self-Defense Force (JGSDF) with the designation LR-1; they were used as liaison and photo reconnaissance aircraft.
+The four C-model aircraft built, in addition to 16 MU-2Ks, entered service with the Japan Ground Self-Defense Force (JGSDF) with the designation LR-1; they were used as liaison and photo-reconnaissance aircraft.
 They were retired in 2016.
 A number of them have been placed as gate guardians at JGSDF bases.

 Air Self-Defense Force

-29 MU-2Es were purchased by the Japan Air Self-Defense Force as search-and-rescue aircraft and designated MU-2S.
+Twenty-nine MU-2Es were purchased by the Japan Air Self-Defense Forces as search-and-rescue aircraft and designated MU-2S.
 Additional equipment consisted of a "thimble" nose radome, increased fuel capacity, bulged observation windows, and a sliding door for dropping rafts.
 They were replaced in 2008 by the British Aerospace U-125A.
 Some have been preserved.

 Argentina

-Four civilian MU-2 (LV-MCV, LV-MOP, LV-OAN and LV-ODZ) were acquired by the Argentine Air Force during the Falkland War.
-These Mitsubishi were unarmed, but used during combat operations by the Escuadrón Fénix as pathfinders, reconnaissance and comm-relay planes.
-Among their missions were flying as guiding planes to the IA-58 Pucará replacements required after losses on the raid on Pebble Island.
+Four civilian MU-2 (LV-MCV, LV-MOP, LV-OAN, and LV-ODZ) were acquired by the Argentine Air Force during the Falkland War.
+These Mitsubishis were unarmed, but used during combat operations by the Escuadrón Fénix as pathfinders, reconnaissance, and communications-relay planes.
+One of their missions was flying as guiding planes to the IA-58 Pucará replacements required after losses on the raid on Pebble Island.

 New Zealand

-In late 2009 the Royal New Zealand Air Force (RNZAF) took delivery of four Mitsubishi MU-2F fixed-wing training aircraft from the United States for use as training aids.
-In New Zealand service they are known as the Mitsubishi MU-2 Sumo.
+In late 2009, the Royal New Zealand Air Force (RNZAF) took delivery of four Mitsubishi MU-2F fixed-wing training aircraft from the United States for use as training aids.
+In New Zealand service, they are known as the Mitsubishi MU-2 Sumo.
 The aircraft were ferried to New Zealand and are located at the RNZAF's Ground Training Wing (GTW) at RNZAF Base Woodbourne near Blenheim in New Zealand's South Island.

 United States

-Since 1987 MU-2s have been flown by retired United States Air Force pilots working under government contract at Tyndall Air Force Base, Florida, where they provide U.S. Air Force undergraduate Air Battle Manager students of the U.S. Air Force Weapons Controller School with their initial experience controlling live aircraft.
+Since 1987, MU-2s have been flown by retired United States Air Force (USAF) pilots working under government contract at Tyndall Air Force Base, Florida, where they provide USAF undergraduate air battle manager students of the USAF Weapons Controller School with their initial experience controlling live aircraft.
 In the tactical simulations, the aircraft usually represent F-15s and Mikoyan MiG-29s.
 Students must control eight MU-2 missions before they can progress to controlling high-performance aircraft such as F-15s or F-22s.

 Flight around the world

-On 25 August 2013, Mike Laver, owner and pilot of N50ET (a −10 engine converted 1974 K-model equipped with 5-blade MT-composite propellers, which had just received a Supplemental Type Certificate (STC) under Air 1st of Aiken, South Carolina), along with AOPA Pilot technical editor Mike Collins, embarked on an around-the-world journey in the MU-2B-25.
+On 25 August 2013, Mike Laver, owner and pilot of N50ET (a −10 engine converted 1974 K-model equipped with five-bladed MT-composite propellers, which had just received a supplemental type certificate (STC) under Air First of Aiken, South Carolina), along with AOPA Pilot technical editor Mike Collins, embarked on an around-the-world journey in the MU-2B-25.
 The voyage commenced at Aiken Municipal Airport (now Aiken Regional Airport) and visited Nagoya, Japan, on 14 September 2013, the 50th anniversary of the MU-2.